IGME-202-2231/project-2-eastseasaltfishnet/README.md

 #### Obstacles
 - It wont dodge anything, it only going to colide with player.

-## Separation
+#### Separation
-- **Important**: The enemy dont have separation, but since there is only one enemy I think it is reasonable.
-So to compensate I added separation to the other two agents,
-the missile have a really weak separation force but the hp box have a strong one
+- The hp box will have a stong sepration force will other hp box.

 ## Make it Your Own